dacarlin/oxired/notes.md

 ## Enzyme design

 Mutants were uploaded to Epiphany and ran through Rosetta enzyme design.
-A total of 615 mutants were processed, with XXX having all_cst scores of less than 10 after Monte Carlo optimization of constraints and design of the protein-ligand interface (favoring native resiudes by 2.2 energy units).
+A total of 615 mutants were processed, with 31 having all_cst scores of less than 10 after Monte Carlo optimization of constraints and design of the protein-ligand interface (favoring native resiudes by 2.2 energy units).
+(It's a coincidence that the number of mutants that gave output on this run is the same as the number of scaffolds.)

+## Analysis of output

+Of 31 scaffolds, these gave output on this run:

+1kol
+1lj8
+1nnu
+1o2d
+1oaa
+2ag8
+2d2i
+2f1k
+2v6g
+3jyo
+3orf
+4bms
+4bmv